Complete Guide to Halloween in Orlando

 Better yet, from the safety of the Florida Mall, you’ll find an attraction which is the biggest, brightest and boldest of things to do outside of the theme parks

-In fact, you might just find your favourite Halloween event at the Screamin' Green Hauntoween at The Crayola Experience.
+In fact, you might just find your favourite Halloween event at the Screamin' Green Hauntoween at The Crayola Experience, from 20th September to 31st October.
 Tailored towards crafty and creative kids, they can dig in and get their hands dirty crafting their very own mummy, painting a pumpkin, or conjuring a stained glass bat.

 Next up is the spooky scavenger hunt.
 Here, young families can sneak into a mysterious tomb of an ancient Pharaoh and lurk through a creepy forest while encountering Crayola characters along the way.
 Lastly, you can dance the scares away at a DJ Dance Party on the weekends.